- Small Group

 - Land Based Adventures

 - Departs Daily

-Summary : Experience a truly intimate encounter with the Galapagos on this semi-guided land program.
-Stay in three lodges on three different islands—Santa Cruz, Floreana, and Isabela—and delight in the abundant, unusual, and surprisingly approachable wildlife—from Galapagos giant tortoises to playful sea lions to the fascinating blue-footed boobies.
-"Darwin's Triangle" offers a wonderful array of activity options such as hiking, snorkeling or simply relaxing in the stunning environment.
+Summary : Experience a truly intimate encounter with the Galapagos.
+Stay in three lodges on three different islands—San Cristobal, Santa Cruz, and Isabela—and delight in the abundant, unusual, and surprisingly approachable wildlife—from Galapagos giant tortoises to playful sea lions to the fascinating blue-footed boobies.
+These spectacular islands offer a wonderful array of activities such as hiking, snorkeling or simply relaxing in the stunning environment.

 Activities : Birding, Child-Friendly, Culture, Hiking, Snorkeling